Waachel/Development-Portfolio/README.md

 # Rachel Micolichek's Development Portfolio

-## Where Technical Leadership Meets Creative Engineering
+## Where Systems Engineering Meets Interactive Development

 Hey there! 👋 I'm Rachel, a software engineer with a unique perspective.
 After mastering technical support and customer experience leadership, I've evolved into a developer who bridges the gap between complex technical challenges and user-focused solutions.